+'Beale Street' And 'Vice' Composer Isn't Afraid To Play The 'Wrong' Notes

-'Beale Street' and 'Vice' Composer Isn't Afraid To Play The 'Wrong' Notes
+'Beale Street' And 'Vice' Composer Isn't Afraid To Play The 'Wrong' Notes

 From the cello-laden soundtrack of If Beale Street Could Talk to the symphony of "wrong notes" he created for Vice, composer Nicholas Britell seeks out sounds that capture each film's essence.
 His process involves many discussions with a film's director before the film has even been shot — and a lot of experimenting.